szczyglis-dev/py-gpt/README.md

 ## Agent (OpenAI)

+**Legacy mode — not recommended.
+Use the newer and more advanced `Chat with Agents` mode instead.**

-The mode operates on the `openai-agents` library integrated into the application:
+This mode provides the older agent workflows built on the `openai-agents` library integrated into the application:

 https://github.com/openai/openai-agents-python